 - Establish additional timber chicanes and signage to restrict cyclist access and install 'code of conduct 'signage to emphasize the need to consider wildlife, protection of vegetation and other users when passing.
 (H) - Remove chain mesh construction fencing and replace with timber post and cable fencing to restrict access to the former beach access ramp.
-(H) refer Photo 25. - Retain fencing only to the coast side of the path and use natural cut Teatree logs to define the trail alignment on the unfenced side.
+(H) refer photo 24. - Remove all visible debris from the former access ramp to assist continued recovery of Indigenous Coastal vegetation.
+(M) refer photo 24. - Retain fencing only to the coast side of the path and use natural cut Teatree logs to define the trail alignment on the unfenced side.
 (H) - Replace sections of log stairs using an all ability graded durable composite fibre mesh ramp backfilled with local granitic gravel/sand.
 (H) - Establish a new handrail and advisory signage on the steep sealed path section between Harold Street and Edward Street.
-(M) Refer photo 31. - Retain fencing to the coast side only using more natural log edging to define the trail alignment.
+(M) Refer photo 30. - Retain fencing to the coast side only using more natural log edging to define the trail alignment.
 Replace timber post and cable fencing where required.
 (O)

-Photo 24: Cyclist using Coast Walking Path
+Photo 23: Cyclist using Coast Walking Path

-Photo 25: Existing fencing at Royal Avenue.
+Photo 24: Existing fencing at Royal Avenue.